zoonoo/azure-docs.ko-kr/articles/dev-spaces/how-to/use-private-helm-repo.md

 ---
-title: Azure Dev Spaces에서 개인 투구 리포지토리를 사용 하는 방법
+title: How to use a private Helm repository in Azure Dev Spaces
 titleSuffix: Azure Dev Spaces
 services: azure-dev-spaces
 ms.service: azure-dev-spaces